Navigating Your Dashboard

 Active contacts

-Active contact - anyone that has interacted with a channel in your workspace in a given time period eg. This Month.
+Active contacts - anyone that has interacted with a channel in your workspace in a given time period eg. This Month.
+Each time a user interacts a channel we count that they have used the service for that day (i.e. we only store one record per day per user if they interact with a channel).

 Active users